deco-sites/runningcoach/README.md

-# Landing — deco.cx template
+# Landing Page using deco.cx

 Welcome to your [deco.cx](https://deco.cx) site!